Keeping It Simple Italian

 There are three main types of Italian sausage that are available in grocery stores.
 Sweet Italian sausage, mild Italian sausage, and hot Italian sausage.

-If you have tried my pasta con salsiccia or sausage broccolini pasta, you know I love using mild and hot Italian sausage for my recipes.
-Mild Italian sausage will have a little heat but nothing that is spicy.
+If you have tried my sausage and peppers pasta or sausage broccolini pasta, you know I love using mild and hot Italian sausage for my recipes.
+Mild Italian sausage will have a little heat but nothing that is spicy but if you have young kids who you are serving this to, sweet and mild Italian sausage are great options.

 Here is what I learned over the years baking sausage in the oven.
 From the best baking temperatures to what sausage looks like when perfectly cooked.